The Intricacies of the Portuguese Question Words Explained

 At first blush, those pairs of sentences have the same meaning.

 But, depending on the context they could imply a set of things that can be chosen (2) or an open-ended question (1).

-But Brazilians tend to observe this difference only — if ever — in writing.
+But Brazilians only observe this difference — if ever — in writing.